asjosik1991/lattice-symmetries/python/tutorial.md

 ### Basis

-In this section, we will consider the generation of basises of various types.
+In this section, we will consider the generation of bases of various types.
 We will not consider symmetry-adapted bases yet; we will do so in the section [Symmetry-adapted basis](#Symmetry-adapted-basis).